 FREEdom store

 A community-run free grocery store offering fresh produce, groceries, and other essentials like diapers.
+First come, first serve, and is based on a numbered ticket system.

 San Francisco